RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

       $ python3.5 blink.py 192.168.178.108

 #.
-Open the |blink| tutorial and copy the code to your favourite text editor.
+Open the :ref:`blink <blink>` tutorial and copy the code to your favourite text editor.
 #.
 Save the file to your working folder as ``blink.py``, for example, ``examples_py``.
    Copy and save the |redpitaya_scpi.py| script in the same folder as the ``blink.py`` example (in our case, ``examples_py``).